vrealize-network-insight/vrni-rule-import-vmc-nsxt/README.md

 ## Installation

-Before you begin, some preresiquites:
+Before you begin, some prereqs:

-- Connectivity to the internet from where script will be executed
+- Connectivity to the internet from where the script will be executed
 - Connectivity to VMC SDDC over HTTPS (443)
 - Connectivity to NSX-T Manager or VIP over HTTPS (443)